-- Policy: New Connection and Extensions; As from February 2009 all new installation connections to the EA Networks distribution network have been by underground cable. - An industry-leading undergrounding initiative across the EA Networks distribution network has led to improvements not only in reliability but also in public safety.
+- Policy: New Connection and Extensions; As from February 2009 all new installation connections to the EA Networks distribution network have been by underground cable at less than 33kV. - An industry-leading undergrounding initiative across the EA Networks distribution network has led to improvements not only in reliability but also in public safety.